microsoft/testfx-docs/docs/deltaWithMSTestV1.md

 1. Tests cannot be included into an "Ordered Test".
 2. The adapter does not support being configured via a .testsettings file.
 3. The adapter does not support test lists specified as a .vsmdi file.
-4. CodedUITest/Web and Load Test are not supported.
+4. The "Coded UI Test Project", and the "Web Performance and Load Test Project" types are not supported.
 5. Association with a testcase item in TFS is not supported.